 Rapid content replacement

 In this case, the attacker obscures the victim’s content until the exact moment when the user is about to click.
 The hacker then rapidly removes the obscuring content with a malicious link, which prompts the user to click, thinking they are performing a legitimate action.

 Over some time, clickjacking attack has evolved into several use-case-specific hacks.
 Some examples include:

 A form of UI redress popular on social media platforms tricks users into ‘liking’ posts and promotions they never intended to.
 The hacker’s Facebook page/post is embedded in an iFrame, so users don’t realize they are clicking on an invisible ‘Like’ button.

-In this form of attack, the hackers change the cursor’s position, so it is not where the victim perceives it to be.
-As a result, the victim thinks he is clicking on an intended link with a fake cursor, while the actual cursor, which is pointing to another element, clicks on a phony link.
+In this attack, the hackers change the cursor’s position, so it is not where the victim perceives it.
+As a result, the victim thinks he is clicking on an intended link with a fake cursor, while the actual cursor, pointing to another element, clicks on a phony link.